matteo-ronchetti/torch-radon/README.md

 ### Precompiled packages
 TODO
 ### Build from source
-You need to have installed CUDA and Pytorch, then run:
+You need to have CUDA and Pytorch installed, then run:
 ```shell script
 git clone https://github.com/matteo-ronchetti/torch-radon.git
 cd torch-radon